-State Potato Industry Commission (Act 29 of 1970)
+Act 29 of 1970 (State Potato Industry Commission)

-MCL 290.428 (Referendum; votes; rules; petition to terminate shipper assessments; referendum by mail; conditions for termination of shipper assessments; adoption of assessment increase; public hearing; findings and recommendations; assent to proposal)
+MCL 290.428 (Referendum; votes; rules; petition to terminate shipper assessments; referendum by mail; conditions for termination of shipper assessments; adoption of assessment increase; public hearing; findings and recommendations; assent to proposal.)

+- Text: - o (6)For the purpose of referenda under this act, a grower is entitled to 1 vote representing a single firm, individual proprietorship, corporation, company, association, partnership, or husband-wife or family ownership." - Solution: - o "or husband-wife" to "or spousal ownership"

+Act 232 of 1965 (Agricultural Commodities Marketing Act)

+MCL 290.662 (referendum; director to establish procedures for determination of volume)

 - Text:

-- (6) For the purpose of referenda under this act, a grower is entitled to 1 vote representing a single firm, individual proprietorship, corporation, company, association, partnership, or husband-wife or family ownership.

-- Solution:

-- o "or husband-wife" to "or spousal"

-Agricultural Commodities Marketing Act (Act 232 of 1965)

-MCL 290.662 (Referendum; director to establish procedures for determination of volume)

-- Text:

-- "The director shall establish procedures for determination of volume for the conduct of referendums and other necessary procedures.
+- o "The director shall establish procedures for determination of volume for the conduct of referendums and other necessary procedures.
 For the purpose of referendums under this act, a producer is entitled to 1 vote representing a single firm, individual proprietorship, corporation, company, association, partnership, husband-wife or family ownership."

 - Solution:

-- "husband-wife" to "spousal"
+- o "husband-wife" to "spousal ownership"

-Oil and Gas Mining (Act 178 of 1941)
+Oil and gas Mining Act 178 of 1941